Barney Miller: Downstairs

 The Barney Miller episodes often made references to the uniformed policemen "downstairs" in the station house, particularly desk sergeant Kogan (played by actor Milt Kogan).
-During the first two seasons Kogan himself would visit the squad room on business.
-Thereafter the actor was no longer seen but "Kogan" lived on as the desk sergeant downstairs, whom Barney would telephone whenever his detectives needed reinforcements from the policemen on duty.
+During the first two seasons Kogan himself visited the squad room on business.
+Thereafter the actor was no longer seen but "Kogan" lived on as the desk sergeant downstairs, whom Barney telephoned whenever his detectives needed reinforcements from the policemen on duty.
 Officer Carl Levitt (played by Ron Carey) was one of these "uniforms".

 Other officers

 The captain's life was sometimes complicated by visits from officers in other departments.
 The most frequent visitor was Inspector Franklin D. Luger (played by James Gregory).
 Luger was a battle-scarred veteran of the force whose glory days were the 1940s, when he was a rough-and-ready cop alongside his partners Kleiner, Foster, and Brown.
 Although his career advanced, his mindset did not.
-Luger was constantly living in the past, telling and retelling stories of the old days to anyone who would listen, and his clueless and often tactless treatment of current-day felons and detainees was always being salvaged more diplomatically by Barney.
+Luger constantly lived in the past, telling and retelling stories of the old days to anyone who would listen, and his clueless and often tactless treatment of current-day felons and detainees was always salvaged more diplomatically by Barney.
 Away from the station Luger was equally out of date, living alone in a one-room apartment with a hot plate and an antique DuMont television set.
-Toward the end of the series he sent for a mail-order bride from the Philippines.
+Toward the end of the series, he sent for a mail-order bride from the Philippines.

 Barney's constant antagonist was Lieutenant Ben Scanlon (played by George Murdock) of the vice squad.
 The reptilian Scanlon always popped up whenever he heard of irregular activity at the 12th Precinct, and was determined to cause trouble for the unflappable Barney.